wolfgang000/micro_feeder/README.md

 GOOGLE_REDIRECT_URI=http://localhost:8001/web/auth/callback
 ```

-We need to generate the google oauth credentials to get the values for GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET
+We need to generate the Google OAuth credentials to get the values for GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET

-- Follow [this](https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred) google's tutorial to generate the authorization credentials
+- Follow [this](https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred) Google's tutorial to generate the authorization credentials
 - Add a new redirect URI "http://localhost:8001/web/auth/callback"

 ```sh